-Five Ways to Prepare Your HVAC for a Cold Winter
+Five Ways to Prepare Your HVAC for Winter

-1. Cover up Your Outdoor Unit and Clean the Space Near It
+1. Cover up Your Outdoor Unit and Clear the Space Around It

 2. Wash or Replace the Air Filter